Connecticut Smog Check / Emissions Test

 Vehicles that made in the 1996 model year or older, and are:

 - Certain vehicles with an All-Wheel Drive drive train (pre-1995 model year) and some vehicles designed for the handicapped

 - Vehicles weighing more than 8500 lbs

 They will receive a Pre-Conditioned Two-Speed Idle Test (PC – TSI).
 In this test, there is no driving simulation.
-Test personnel measure the vehicle’s emissions while the vehicle remains in Park or Neutral and test personnel rev the vehicle’s engine at two different RPM (Revolutions Per Minute) levels.
+Test personnel measures the vehicle’s emissions while the vehicle remains in Park or Neutral and test personnel rev the vehicle’s engine at two different RPM (Revolutions Per Minute) levels.